Start9Labs/documentation/site/source/diy/index.rst

 ===
 DIY
 ===
-Here you will find guides for building your own Embassy!
+Here you will find guides for building your own Server!
 Currently, embassyOS supports the Raspberry Pi and on most x86_64 platforms (desktops, laptops, mini PCs, servers, and virtual machines).

 Motivation
 ----------